Test of Competence

 If you withdraw your application on or after the closing date, no part of your fee will be refunded unless we agree that you have an exceptional mitigating circumstance, in which case a full refund will be given.

 After you have sent us the evidence of practice questionnaire and supporting documentation, the next step is for you to attend a TOC assessment interview.
 The interview panel will comprise of three chiropractors.

-We will send you information on the date, time and location of your interview after the closing date for applications has passed and once we have received all of the information that we require.
-The interview will take place at the General Chiropractic Council office in London.
+We will send you information on the date and time of your interview after the closing date for applications has passed and once we have received all of the information that we require.
+The interview will take place via Microsoft Teams.

 Previous candidates who have taken the TOC have commented that while the assessors on the panel are friendly and supportive, the interview is challenging and that, to be successful, you are going to need to spend a significant amount of time preparing for the interview.
 You can read about some of their experiences here.

 We strongly recommend that you read what previous candidates say to get an idea of how best to prepare and stand the greatest chance of success.

 It is also worth noting that while we use a standardised criteria for the interviews, half of the questions that you will be asked will be specific to the answers that you give in your evidence of practice questionnaire.